QuestBridge Applicants

 Yes, please submit the required materials to apply for financial aid by November 1.

-International citizens are not eligible to be considered for the National College Match at Cornell, but undocumented and DACA students may be considered.
+International citizens are not eligible to be considered for the National College Match at Cornell, but undocumented and eligible non-citizen students may be considered.

 Personal interviews are not available for applicants to any of Cornell's undergraduate programs.